azundo/redash/README.md

 ## Numida

-Use the .ci/docker_build_numida script to build and tag an image for numidatech/redash:numida You will have to manage docker login and push manually
+Use the .ci/docker_build_numida script to build and tag an image for numidatech/redash:numida

+You will have to manage docker login and push manually

+Typically the master branch in this repo is kept up to date with the upstream repository at getredash/redash

+The default branch is numida which should reflect the currently running code on our instance.
+It should be rebased on upstream master when appropriate.